Systems for Machine Learning

 The course will consist of meetings with presentations.
 Students will be expected to participate in the following activities.

-• Presentations.
-Each student will have to present, alone or in a group, at one of the meetings.
-The presentation will cover one paper taken from a reading list published on Moodle.
+Presentations.
+Each student will have to present at one of the meetings.
+The presentation will cover one paper taken from a reading list.
 Each presentation will have 3 parts:

-• The instructor will offer some 3-credit independent studies based on well-defined project proposals.
+- The instructor may offer some 3-credit independent studies based on well-defined project proposals.